jsantell/dancer.js/README.md

 ---

 * `addPlugin( name, fn )` registers a plugin of `name` with initiation function `fn` -- described in more detail below
 * `isSupported()` returns a string of `webaudio`, `audiodata` or `flash` indicating level of support.
 Returns an empty string if the browser doesn't support any of the methods.
+Can also return `null` when browser does not support typed arrays.
 * `canPlay( type )` returns either `true` or `false` indicating whether the browser supports playing back audio of type `type`, which can be a string of `'mp3'`, `'ogg'`, `'wav'`, or `'aac'`.
 * `setOptions( options )` takes a set of key-value pairs in an object for options.
 Options below.

 ### Dancer Options

-* `flash` If flash is to be enabled, the value for flash must be a string to the path of both `soundmanager2-nodebug.js` and `soundmanager2.swf`.
-Not specifying this option disables flash.
+* `flashSWF` The path to soundmanager2.swf.
+Required for flash fallback.
+* `flashJS` The path to soundmanager2.js.
+Required for flash fallback.

 Dancer Constructor
 ---